EarthZetaOrg/ai-trading-bot/docs/sandbox-testing.md

 Where an exchange provides a sandbox for risk-free integration, or end-to-end, testing CCXT provides access to these.

-This document is a *light overview of configuring Freqtrade and GDAX sandbox.
+This document is a *light overview of configuring earthzetaorg and GDAX sandbox.
-This can be useful to developers and trader alike as Freqtrade is quite customisable.
+This can be useful to developers and trader alike as earthzetaorg is quite customisable.

 When testing your API connectivity, make sure to use the following URLs.
 ***Website**